Apollys/PoEDynamicLootFilter/Readme.md

 - - -

 ### Cody To-Do
+ - Does `import_downloaded_filter` really need to be prohibited from running in batch?
  - Update documentation in backend_cli to include profile in sample syntax
  - Update all tests in test_suite to new test framework
  - Create a more thorough set of tests to cover everything in the backend_cli